pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-with-Cerbero.md

 ### Bootstrap

+Bootstrapping is required for building anything with a particular config (-c argument).
+For example, to build using the default config:

     cd cerbero
     ./cerbero-uninstalled bootstrap

-If building on OS X and you wish to build for iOS, also run:
+If you wish to build for iOS (requires OS X to be the host), also run:

     ./cerbero-uninstalled -c config/cross-ios-universal.cbc bootstrap

-If building on OS X and you wish to build for Android, also run:
+If you wish to build for Android (works with all hosts), also run:

     ./cerbero-uninstalled -c config/cross-android-armv7.cbc bootstrap

+And so on.
+Note that as the name suggests, bootstrap only needs to be run once to prepare the build environment.

 ### Run a full build